marcelinollano/endpoint/README.md

 Endpoint
 ========

 Endpoint is a humble [Tweetbot](http://tapbots.com) companion.
 It is close to a [CloudApp](http://getcloudapp.com) or [Droplr](http://droplr.com) replacement, but not quite.
 It is also the result of my frustration with other services that no longer allow for geeky features because they go mainstream (and good for them!).
-If you love hacking your own tools this may be for you.
+If you love hacking your own tools, this is for you.

 ![Poster](doc/poster.png)